Philipp-Alexander-Kreer/Philipp-Alexander-Kreer/README.md

 ### Hello there 👋

 I am a theoretical particle physicist at the Technical University of Munich with interest in explainable and robust AI systems.
 I am in the third year of the PhD and expect to finish in September 2025.
-In my free time I enjoy hiking in the alps :sunrise_over_mountains:, doing calisthenics :weight_lifting_man: and cooking :man_cook:.
+In my free time I am preparing my journey to Patagonia.

 **:scientist: Research Interests:**